This post contains affiliate links.

 Arborio rice is a type of short-grain rice known for its high starch content and creamy texture when cooked.
 It originated in Italy and is named after the town of Arborio!

-When it comes to making risotto, look for a low to moderately priced dry white wine, like pino grigiot or sauvignon blanc.
+When it comes to making risotto, look for a low to moderately priced dry white wine, like pinot grigio or sauvignon blanc.
 They bring a bright acidity and subtle fruitiness that can complement a wide range of flavors.
 They work well with seafood or vegetable-based risottos.

 How to make Risotto

-- Make flavor base with shallots and garlic
+- Make the flavor base with shallots and garlic.

-- Toast rice to improve the texture and flavor
+- Toast the rice to improve the texture and flavor.

 How To Know When Risotto Is Done

-Knowing when risotto is perfectly cooked requires a keen eye and a bit of practice.
+Knowing when risotto is perfectly cooked requires a keen eye and some practice.
 Here are some signs to look for:

 - Creaminess: The risotto should be creamy and slightly soupy, with each grain of rice distinct yet bound together by the creamy sauce.
 It shouldn’t be dry or runny.

-- Al Dente Texture: The rice should be cooked to an “al dente” texture, meaning it should be tender but still have a slight firmness to the bite.
+- Al Dente Texture: The rice should be cooked to an “al dente” texture, meaning it should be tender but still slightly firm to the bite.
 It should not be mushy.

 - No Hard Core: There should be no hard, chalky core in the center of the rice grains.